caiocvelasco/snowflake-fundamentals-data-engineering/README.md

-# Snowflake Fundamentals
+# Introduction to Data Engineering - Via Snowflake Fundamentals

 Welcome!
 This guide covers the **four essential pillars** of Snowflake mastery - ideal for interview prep, onboarding, or building solid mental models.
+At the same time, it's s soft-landing introduction to **modern data engineering** concepts.

 ---